digikar99/py4cl2-cffi/README.md

 - [x] garbage collection touches
     - An effort has been made o keep a track of reference counts; but if something is missed, and users notice a memory leak, feel free to [raise an issue](https://github.com/digikar99/py4cl2/issues/new)!
     - trivial-garbage:finalize is used to establish the decref process for the pointer corresponding to the pyobject.
 However, this requires holding the GIL, and so, the user might need to evaluate `(py4cl2-cffi::pygil-release)` at the top level to release the GIL of the current thread, so that the finalizer thread can then acquire it.
+- [ ] documentation: currently, the primary source of documentation is docstrings; these need to be collected into a more user-friendly reference and tied to tutorials.
 - [x] function return-values
 - [x] function arguments
 - [x] integers